fundot/fundot/README.md

     720
     4
     test.fundot
-**Note: So far, this parser has not been stable, and huge changes may occur in each new commit.**
+**Note: So far, this interpreter has not been stable, and huge changes may occur in each new commit.**

 ## Contributing